aishwaryapb/phishing-email-detection/README.md

 ## How to use

 1. Download the dataset from [here](https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data?select=phishing_email.csv).
-2. Unzip the downloaded zip file and copy over only `phishing_email.csv` to the root of this project folder.
+2. Unzip the downloaded zip file and copy over all the CSV files to the root of this project folder.
 3. Open `phishing_email_detection.ipynb` notebook and run all the cells.

 ## Contributors